Oh buoy: new monitoring system helps Great Lakes get ahead of algal blooms

-The Great Lakes Water Authority (GLWA), along with several other partners are now monitoring the water quality of the Detroit River with a new buoy from the Great Lakes Observing System (GLOS).
+The Great Lakes Water Authority (GLWA), in partnership with LimnoTech and the University of Windsor are now monitoring the water quality of the Detroit River with a new buoy from the Real-Time Aquatic Ecosystem Observation Network (RAEON).

-The GLOS buoy is equipped with a camera that provides 20-second video clips every 10 minutes and can serve as an early warning for changing water quality.
+The RAEON buoy is equipped with a camera that provides 20-second video clips every 10 minutes and can serve as an early warning for changing water quality.

-It was recently deployed on the Canadian side of the Detroit river and monitors oxygen reduction potential, conductivity, temperature, pH levels, total algae and more.
+Currently, one buoy has been deployed on the southwest intake of the Detroit river and monitors oxygen reduction potential, conductivity, temperature, pH levels, total algae and more.

-These floating sensor platforms can monitor both the physical parameters such as wind speed, water temperature, and chemical and biological parameters.
+The buoy’s sensor can monitor both the physical parameters such as wind speed, water temperature, and chemical and biological parameters.

 “The buoys give us a new tool in monitoring, and reporting to the public, the conditions on the Great Lakes.”